oracle-livelabs/oci-migration/ecc-developer-hol/query/eccpersonalizationtemplate/eccpersonalizationtemplate.md

 ### Introduction

 This lab walks you through the ECC Personalization Template feature, what the feature is, the benefits of this feature and hands on demos.
+ECC Personalization Template is a ECC V11 feature.

 Estimated Time: 30 minutes